 Working Principle of Stepper Motor:

 The working principle of a stepper motor is electro-magnetism.
 It has a rotor made with a permanent magnet.
-While the stator is with the electromagnet.
-Once this is supplied with a power supply a magnetic field is created inside the stator.
+At the same time, the stator is with the electromagnet.
+Once this is supplied with a power supply, a magnetic field is created inside the stator.
 Now the rotor in the motor continues to move along the rotating magnetic field of the stator.
 So this is the basic working principle of this motor.

 Due to the intricate design of this motor, the driving techniques of the stepper motor with some special circuits become possible.
 There are many methods in the market to operate this motor.
 Four of them are discussed below with an example.